 In essence support for independence has gone from being extremely low to very low while opposition has remained high.
 Any referendum in the foreseeable future would almost certainly result in a no vote.

 None of this means that Labour’s position in Wales is especially strong.
 Harris is right to say that Welsh Labour is no longer a particularly loved institution.

 The graph above showing Labour’s declining share of the Welsh vote between 1997 and 2010 terrifies me.
 The 2011 and 2012 elections were decent but it remains to be seen whether this was a passing gesture of electoral disgust aimed at the coalition or whether it might translate into longer term support.
 Opinion polls show generally decreasing support for Labour since 2012.
 Labour certainly won’t dominate Welsh politics like it did in the mid-20th Century.

 However, the key point is that on Welsh Labour’s long list of problems, Plaid are somewhere towards the bottom of page two.
 I get why a journalist like Harris wants to focus on Leanne Wood – she hits loads of soft-left sweet spots and seems unlikely to do anything so vulgar as secure a position of genuine power or responsibility (Cf Lucas, Caroline & Democrats, Liberal (pre 2010)).

 However, if there is going to be a rupture in Welsh politics it seems more likely to come from UKIP.
 Plaid, on the other hand, really don’t seem to be going anywhere.

 Tom Higgins is a Labour activist from CardiffLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.